Paleo Vanilla Ice Cream

 • Blend on high for 30 seconds, or until smooth and mixture is homogenous.

-• Turn on your ice cream maker.
+• Turn on an ice cream maker with the frozen base inside.

 • Pour mixture directly from the Vitamix into the ice cream maker while it is moving.